Loreto Baja California, Mexico Travel Guide

 Local specialties include: Seafood (mahi-mahi, snapper, yellowtail, shrimp, scallops, chocolate clams), Produce (dates, limes, chilies, mangoes).
 Simplicity often rules, allowing ingredient quality to shine.

-Loreto's cuisine remains relatively consistent, with an emphasis on local seafood, prepared simply.
+Loreto's cuisine remains relatively consistent, with an emphasis on area seafood, prepared simply.

 The focus on "almejas chocolatas" and fresh-caught fish distinguishes it from other Baja destinations.